vortexgpgpu/vortex_tutorials/VM_Imgs/VM_README.md

 3) Download the Vagrantfile ([from this repo](Vagrantfile)) to your computer
     * Replace the Vagrantfile generated in the previous step.
-    * The VagrantFile includes some tweaks to disable serial adapters which can cause a boot error.
+    * The Vagrantfile includes some tweaks to disable serial adapters which can cause a boot error.
     * If you need to increase/decrease the number of cores used by the VM, you can also make this change in the Vagrantfile.
     * Create a directory named `vagrant-shared` in the same location for shared folder functionality.
 This folder will sync after ssh with the folder ~vagrant/vagrant-shared in the VM.